eclipse-tractusx/tractus-x-umbrella/charts/umbrella/README.md

 ```
 helm install -f values-adopter-data-exchange.yaml umbrella . --namespace umbrella --create-namespace
 ```
-There are two ways to test and execute the Data Exchange:
+There are two ways to test and execute the Data Exchange tutorial:

 **1. Postman**